-The Application originally listed Candida cylindracea as the source organism.
+The Application originally listed C. cylindracea as the source organism.
 The Initial Assessment Report stated that a more recent common name for the organism is Candida rugosa.
-However during the Draft Assessment this statement was investigated further and conflicting information was received.
+However, during the Draft Assessment this statement was investigated further and conflicting information was received.
 FSANZ received advice from a renowned mycology expert that the two yeasts can both be considered as valid species and the names should not be used interchangeably.
-The Applicant subsequently altered their request for the source organism to Candida rugosa.
+The Applicant subsequently altered their request for the source organism to C. rugosa.

-The main function for this source of the enzyme is that it has broad activity for hydrolysing triglycerides to release fatty acids from all three triglyceride positions, in soft and hard fats.
-It is claimed to have specific activity for short chain fatty acids, in particular C4 (butyric acid) to produce desirable flavours for processed cheese.
-It can also be used to produce Enzyme Modified Cheese (EMC) with specific flavour profiles.
+The main function for this source of the enzyme is to hydrolyse triglycerides to release fatty acids from all three triglyceride positions, in soft and hard fats.
+It is claimed to have a high affinity for short chain fatty acids, in particular C4 (butyric acid) to produce desirable flavours for processed cheese.
+It can also be used to produce Enzyme-modified Cheese (EMC) with specific flavour profiles.